Advanced Foundation Course in Medical Art

 When do the courses start?

-Both the Fundamental Skills in Medical Art and Professional Skills in Medical Art Courses begin in early October each year.
+Both the Advanced Foundation Course in Medical Art and Postgraduate Programme in Medical Art Courses begin in early October each year.

 Can we study from abroad?

 Yes, if you are able to travel to London to attend the interview, the course seminars, additional events, workshops and assessments.
-Students if abroad may be offered remote learning options, in conjunction with attendance options.
-Each prospective student should make an allowance for the additional time and cost for travel and accommodation if required
+Students abroad, may be offered remote learning options, considered on an individual basis in conjunction with attendance in person.
+Each prospective student should make an allowance for the additional time and cost for travel and accommodation if required.

 How long will the courses take?

-The Fundamental Skills in Medical Art Course is a part-time, one-year course, starting in October and finishing in July of the following year.
+The Advance Foundation Course in Medical Art is a part-time, one-year course, starting in October and finishing in July of the following year.

-The Professional Skills in Medical Art Course is also part-time and has been designed to take four years to cover such a broad range of topics and skills.
+The Postgraduate Programme in Medical Art is a self directed part-time course which has been designed to take four years and includes the Advanced Foundation Course.
 However, if students wish to approach the course as a full-time course and do not have other commitments, they could finish the course within two years.

 What are covered in the courses?

-The Fundamental Skills Course is focused on teaching traditional techniques and methods to obtain accuracy and precision in artwork.
+The Advanced Foundation Course is focused on teaching traditional techniques of observational drawing to obtain accuracy, realism and precision in artwork.

-The Professional Skills Course is designed to prepare students for a professional career as medical artists, with the skills to excel in a competitive global market.
+The Postgraduate Course is designed to prepare students for a professional career as medical artists, with the skills to excel in a competitive global market.
+Topics include designing patient information leaflets, educational posters, animations and interactive learning tools.

 What job opportunities are there?

-Medical artists can be freelance or are employed within huge varieties of fields worldwide, for example within hospitals, publishing, advertising, forensic and police work, archaeology, e-learning, and animation.
+Medical artists may become freelance or employed within huge variaty of fields worldwide.
+For example working within hospitals, publishing, advertising, forensic and police work, archaeology, e-learning, and animation.

-What educational background do I need to enter onto the course?
+What educational background do I need to apply to the courses?

 Graduates entry requirements may be one of the following: